soccermatics/TheTenEquations/course/source/gallery/lesson1/plot_predictions.rst

 We now load in the odds for World Cup 2022 and try to find an edge using the model.
 When I collected the odds used here, they were still close to the opening level.
 So I use the paramters measured for that value.
-You can upload closing odds before the match and change the :math:`lpha` or :math:`eta` values accordingly.
+You can upload closing odds before the match and change the alpha or beta values accordingly.

 ..
 GENERATED FROM PYTHON SOURCE LINES 36-83